Jason-Cyber-Projects/Azure-Siem-Lab/README.md

 ---

 ## Notes
-This project focuses on detection and response workflows rather than infrastructure complexity.
-The goal is to demonstrate practical SOC capabilities in a controlled cloud environment.
+This project focuses on detection and response workflows and to demonstrate practical SOC capabilities in a controlled cloud environment rather than to prove knowledge of Azure infrastructure (even though a understanding of said infrastructure was needed to get this to work)

 ---